dotnet/EntityFramework.Docs/entity-framework/core/modeling/table-splitting.md

 -->
 [!code-csharp[EntitySplitting](../../../samples/core/Miscellaneous/NewInEFCore7/ModelBuildingSample.cs?name=EntitySplitting)]

 Notice also that, if necessary, different column names can be specified for each of the tables.
+To configure the column name for the main table see [Table-specific facet configuration](#table-specific-facet-configuration).

 ### Configuring the linking foreign key